Can pets eat Cabbage?

 Description

-Fermented versions such as sauerkraut and kimchi are more acidic and often much higher in sodium.
-Kimchi also commonly includes alliums and chili.
-Frozen cabbage blends may include sauces or seasoning packets.
-For pets, small plain cooked portions are usually better tolerated than rich or heavily seasoned cabbage dishes.
+Fermented versions like sauerkraut and kimchi are higher in sodium and more acidic; kimchi also includes alliums and chili.
+Frozen cabbage blends may include seasoning packets.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.